- Parks and Recreation Home

 - Wildlife Control Operator Businesses in Oregon

-If you would like to talk with a City representative, please call the Citizen Information Center at 503-635-0257.
+If you would like to speak with a City representative, please call the Public Information Office at 503-635-0257.

 Wildlife Reporting Form